yambo-code/yambopy/docs/source/tutorial.rst

    :height: 200px
    :width: 320 px

+In these figures it is clear that the long-range part of the coulomb interaction (q=0 in reciprocal space) is truncated, i. e. it is forced to go to zero.

 **2. Plot the absorption**

 You can also plot how the absorption spectra changes with the cutoff using: